 Step 3 (PM): CeraVe Skin Renewing Retinol Serum (~$20)

-Encapsulated retinol + niacinamide + ceramides in a formula designed for consistent nightly use without severe irritation.
+Encapsulated retinol + niacinamide + ceramides in a formula designed for gradual retinol introduction.
 Apply a pea-sized amount to the full face after the hyaluronic acid layer.
-Start 3 nights per week and build to nightly over 4-6 weeks.
-This is the single highest-ROI step in a PM routine for anyone over 30 -- consistent retinol use produces measurable collagen improvement and accelerated cell turnover that nothing else replicates.
+Start 2-3 nights per week and build only if your skin stays comfortable.
+Retinol is the highest-risk optional step in this routine, so treat it as a slow add-on rather than a nightly requirement.

 Best for: Anti-aging, texture, and fine lines.
 Encapsulated retinol minimizes peeling and irritation for consistent use.